Rabia Kazan: Career

 Kazan started her journalism career in 1996 as a correspondent working for the Istanbul Documentary show on Flash TV, a Turkish television channel.
 She then became a columnist for the Nationalist Movement Party (MHP) affiliated with the Turkish newspaper Ortadoğu, where she worked for six years and conducted an interview with Mehmet Ali Ağca that rose her to fame.
 She also founded the news magazine Haber Revizyon in Istanbul.

 In 2007, Kazan went to Iran undercover, where she interviewed around 200 women and witnessed child marriages, human trafficking, and wedleases.
 Upon her return to Turkey, Kazan published her book Tahran Melekleri (The Angels of Tehran), which was about Nikah mut'ah, a temporary Muslim marriage.
 Her book became a bestseller in Turkey.
 After her work and publication of her books, she received multiple death threats.

 She visited many Middle Eastern countries in dedication to her work to save women across the Middle Eastern from Sharia law by recording information taken from the women she met and work with.

-She actively promoted Secularism in Islam to prevent of child marriages and the human trafficking of women on various media platforms in Italy.
+She promoted Secularism in Islam to prevent of child marriages and the human trafficking of women on various media platforms in Italy.

 Kazan moved to the United States in 2010 and worked for World Federation of United Nations Associations at the United Nations for two years.

 She has worked for the International Civil Liberties Alliance (ICLA).

-Kazan launched a global campaign in 2014 named This Is Not My Allah against Islamic Terrorism with French political analyst Alain Wagner in New York City.
-The aim of the campaign is to encourage Muslims to speak out against Islamic extremism.
+Kazan launched a global campaign in 2014 named This Is Not My Allah against Islamic terrorism with French political analyst Alain Wagner in New York City.
+The stated aim of the campaign is to encourage Muslims to speak out against Islamic extremism.